hang53/MEGA/README.md

 # MEGA
-The codes of Bootstrapping Informative Graph Augmentation via A Meta Learning Approach
+The codes of Bootstrapping Informative Graph Augmentation via A Meta Learning Approach.

+Refactored code is coming soon.